justathoughtor2/doAwesomeThings/README.md

 The installation instructions below assume that you already have Node.js, NPM, Bower, and Ionic installed on your PC/Mac/Whatever.
 If you do not, please install them first.
 If you have never heard of any of these technologies before, there's a good chance you might not want to install this app as your first exercise in them.

 ## Installation instructions
-1. Clone this repository
+1. Clone this repository.
-2. Run the following commands in the root of the repository:
+2. Run the commands under the Commands section in sequence.
+3. ?????
+4. Profit!!

+## Commands
 ```
     npm install
     bower install